DavaoSecurity/AIHacking/README.md

 # AIHacking
-Scripts using ChatGPT, amangst others.
+Scripts using ChatGPT, amongst others, by Nathan W Jones for EC-Council ECE Credits.